General

 What is agentic AI in logistics and how does it differ from traditional AI?

-Agentic AI in logistics refers to autonomous AI agents that perceive real-time operational conditions, reason against business constraints, make decisions, and execute actions — without waiting for human instruction.
+For enterprises with complex, high-volume logistics operations, agentic AI refers to autonomous AI agents that perceive real-time operational conditions, reason against business constraints, make decisions, and execute actions — without waiting for human instruction.
 Unlike traditional ML models that analyze data and suggest optimal routes for human approval, agentic systems autonomously dispatch, reroute, and reallocate carriers within governed parameters.
 The distinction is agency: the system acts within defined boundaries, processing 180–250+ constraints simultaneously, rather than producing recommendations that require manual execution.
+This is especially valuable in sectors like retail, FMCG, e-commerce, 3PL, and CPG operating globally.

 How much can agentic AI reduce delivery and logistics costs?

 Enterprise-scale agentic route optimization delivers multi-lever cost reductions.
 McKinsey’s “Automation in logistics” (2023) documents 10–30% delivery cost reductions from AI-driven routing.
 When combined with autonomous carrier allocation and fleet utilization recovery, total logistics cost reductions of 25–30% are achievable.
-Additional savings include 10–15% fleet fuel reduction (American Transportation Research Institute) and elimination of the $12–17 per-delivery cost of failed deliveries (Loqate/GBG, 2023).
+Additional savings include 10–15% fleet fuel reduction (American Transportation Research Institute), 12% total transportation spend reduction (DHL internal benchmarks, 2026), and elimination of the $12–17 per-delivery cost of failed deliveries (Loqate/GBG, 2023).

 What are autonomy levels in agentic AI logistics systems?